 A step would be pretty useless if it did not contain any actions, so go ahead and create an action to log the task we are about to perform (or don’t :-).
 The next action we want to perform is to send an email to the approver, to notify them of the new requisition.
 The action we want is called send an email – select this and then click this message, to specify the message contents.

-In the Define E-mail Message screen click the address book button next to the To field.
+In the Define E-mail Message screen, click the address book button next to the To field.
 You can now specify who should receive the email address – this can be anyone from Active Directory, a custom email address, a SharePoint user, or in our case a workflow lookup value.
 To specify a workflow lookup value double click on Workflow Lookup… in the list on the left.
 The source should be left as Current Item and the field value should be set to the field containing the email address of the person who is going to approve the form.

 After clicking OK twice you should be back at the Define E-mail Message screen, where you can now specify the subject and body.
-If you wish to make the email a little more personalized you add lookup’s to the body by clicking the Add Lookup to Body button and selecting a field using the same method as when we select the email address.
+If you wish to make the email a little more personalised you add lookup’s to the body by clicking the Add Lookup to Body button and selecting a field using the same method as when we select the email address.
 One useful field to add to the body is the Encoded Absolute URL field.
 This field outputs the complete URL of the form to allow the approver to click this link and directly open the form for completion – instead of having to browse to the site and then search through the list for the new form.

 Now we are done!
-This is a very simple workflow, however it can easily be extended to allow additional tasks to be automated.
+This is a very simple workflow, however, it can easily be extended to allow additional tasks to be automated.
 For example, the next step may be to email the appropriate person based on the actions of the approver – if they approve the requisition it might then notify a line manager of this approval; if they decline the requisition it might notify the person it has been declines; or the approver may not be responsible for this approval and as such delegate the task to someone who is responsible.
-The following image show such example.
+The following image shows such an example.

 Where to next?
 Complex workflows in Visual Studio, with code behind functionality…